Revealing the administrative process of data sharing: LLM-assisted topic modelling of COVID-19 Immunity Task Force Databank operations

 Abstract

 Background: Despite growing policy commitments to open data sharing, little empirical evidence exists on the day-to-day operational realities of coordinating large-scale health research data sharing.
-Understanding what this work actually involves is essential for designing realistic and equitable governance frameworks.
+Understanding what this work actually involves is essential for designing realistic, equitable governance frameworks, and appropriately resourcing data-sharing operations.

-Methods: This study analyzes 6,833 emails from the inbox of a central operations manager at the Canadian COVID-19 Immunity Task Force (CITF) Databank, spanning correspondence with 100 partnering studies from February 2021 to September 2025.
-Emails were preprocessed using rule-based cleaning and automated de-identification.
-Non-negative Matrix Factorization (NMF) was applied for topic modeling, selecting k=14 topics based on coherence, granularity, and topic diversity.
-Topic labels and thematic groupings were generated using a locally deployed large language model and refined by the research team.
-Topics were analyzed across six phases of the data sharing lifecycle and five sender categories.
+Methods: This study analyzes 6,833 emails from the inbox of a central operations manager at the Canadian COVID-19 Immunity Task Force (CITF) Databank, covering 100 partnering studies and 491 unique senders (February 2021 to September 2025).
+After rule-based cleaning and automated de-identification, Non-negative Matrix Factorization (NMF) was applied for topic modeling (k = 14), with topic labels and thematic groupings generated using a locally deployed large language model (LLM).
+Topic distribution was analyzed across five lifecycle phases, five sender roles, and sender gender, and within-study topic co-occurrence was examined.
+All analyses report per-study medians to neutralize the influence of high-volume studies and senders.

-Conclusions: Data sharing is primarily an administrative and governance challenge rather than a technical one.
-These findings have direct implications for how Canadian research data infrastructure is resourced, governed, and staffed under national policy frameworks, particularly as institutions build capacity to meet Tri-Agency Research Data Management obligations.
+Conclusions: Within this initiative, coordinating large-scale data sharing did not appear to be primarily technical work preceded by administrative setup, but rather the two proceeding in parallel across the entire lifecycle.
+These findings have direct implications for how research data infrastructure is resourced, governed, and staffed under national policy frameworks, particularly as institutions build capacity to meet federal research data management obligations.

 Keywords